Pfizer tops Q3 forecasts as total COVID vaccine sales soar

 Soaring international sales of the preventive shots helped pushed total Comirnaty revenue close to $13 billion in the quarter, and the drugmaker said Tuesday that it now expects to book about $36 billion in sales from the vaccine this year.

-That’s up from a second-quarter forecast for $33.5 billion and more than twice what Pfizer expected at the start of the year.
+That’s up from a second-quarter forecast for $33.5 billion and more than twice what Pfizer expected at the start of the year, shortly after distribution of the shots began.

 Pfizer shares profits from the vaccine and costs to make and distribute it with German development partner BioNTech.